non-npc/Interactive-Fiction-Tools/README.md

 The IF Player is a Python-based application that allows users to experience interactive fiction stories created with our editor or compatible with our IFG format.

+A sample game is provided (story.ifg) and its sample assets are in the 'web/assets' folder.

 ### Features

 - Reads story files in IFG format (XML-based)